Last updated:

 • Promote seamless, accessible information sharing through features like multilanguage translation of text communications, alt-text generation for images, automatic captioning of video content, and text-to-audio conversion for a podcast-like way to digest company news

 According to Owl Labs, more than a third of managers (34%) who lead remote or hybrid teams cite maintaining cultural connection, team camaraderie, and communication as a top concern.
-An EX platform’s social features can forge strong bonds across ever-more distributed workforces.
+Social intranet features are among the most valuable business benefits of intranets and other employee experience tools for fostering connection.
+An employee experience platform’s social features can forge strong bonds across ever-more distributed workforces.

 McKinsey research on organizational health shows that leaders who effectively “run the place” – e.g., by making good decisions, allocating the right resources, and leading thriving teams – build healthier organizations, which, in turn, deliver three times the total shareholder returns compared to unhealthy organizations.